Nobggtheman/CIS344Project1/README.md

 1. chenDBpicture.jpg - A picture of my handwritten Chen style ER diagram
 2. projectdocumentation.pdf - A reflection of how and why I selected the entities and relationships I did for my database
 3. breweryDB.mwb - MySQL Workbench template for my database.
-My UML ER diagram is here as well.
+My UML EER diagram is here as well.
 4. breweryScript.sql - SQL script for creating, using and testing my database